stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 child zone.
 When there are changes to several child zones, the sender MUST send a separate notification for each one.

-### Timing

-When a primary name server publishes a new RRset in the child, there will be a time delay until all publicly visible copies of the zone will have been updated.
+When a primary name server publishes a new RRset in the child, there typically is a time delay until all publicly visible copies of the zone will have been updated.
 If the primary sends a NOTIFY at the exact time of publication of the new zone, there is a potential for the parent to attempt CDS/CDNSKEY/CSYNC processing before the updated zone is visible.
 In this case the parent may draw the wrong conclusion (“the CDS RRset has not been updated”).

-Having a delay between the publication of the new data and the check for the new data would alleviate this issue.
-However, as the parent has no way of knowing how quickly the child zone propagates, the appropriate amount of delay is uncertain.

 It is therefore RECOMMENDED that the child delays sending NOTIFY messages to the recipient until a consistent public view of the pertinent